 8.1.
-GigE Vision Standard Interface
+GigEVision Standard interface

-The CM-200GE/CM-200GE-RA and CB-200GE/CB-200GE-RA are designed in accordance with the GigE Vision standard.
-In transmits digital images over Cat5e or Cat6 Ethernet cables.
+The CM-140GE and CB-140GE series are designed in accordance with the GigE Vision standard.
+Digital images are transmitted over Cat5e or Cat6 Ethernet cables.
 All camera functions are also controlled via the GigE Vision interface.

-The camera can operate in continuous mode, providing an endless stream of images.
-For capturing individual images, related to a specific event, the camera can also be trigged.
+The camera can operate in Continuous mode, providing an endless stream of images.
+For capturing individual images related to a specific event, the camera can also be triggered.
 For precise triggering, it is recommended to use a hardware trigger applied to the Hirose 12-pin connector.
 It is also possible to initiate a software trigger through the GigE Vision interface.
-However, when using software trigger, certain latency inherent to the GigE interface must be anticipated.
-This latency, that manifests itself as jitter, greatly depends on the general conditions and traffic on the GigE connection.
+However, when using a software trigger, certain latency inherent to the GigE interface must be expected.
+This latency, which manifests itself as jitter, greatly depends on the general conditions and traffic on the GigE connection.
 The frame rate described in this manual is for the ideal case and may deteriorate depending on conditions.